Akascape/Datamosher-Pro/Readme.md

 ## License
 [<img src="https://user-images.githubusercontent.com/89206401/168461242-884f25ce-eb67-406a-9d98-cf8d0f28cb43.png" width=100>](https://github.com/Akascape/Datamosher-Pro/blob/Datamosher-Pro-v1.7/LICENSE)

+Only python version is licensed under MIT.
+The paid version is closed source.
 Note that the **FFglitch** part provided in the *releases* is not placed under this license.
 It is itself an independent program provided without any **modification**.
 When distributing an application with this package, it must be taken into account that multiple licenses are involved.
 See the [FFglitch's github page](https://github.com/ramiropolla/ffglitch-core/tree/master) for further details.
 (The source code is freely available there)
 <br>
 ## Follow me
 [<img src="https://img.shields.io/badge/-Github-informational?style=flat&logo=github&logoColor=black&color=grey">](https://github.com/Akascape)